-The negative aspects, however, seem to dominate the positive ones.
-Membership norms organise exclusion from acceding to institutions or opportunities of income for non-members.
-They are a device that excludes the majority and which builds a 'we' against 'them'.
-They persist even when confronted with markets, due to the cognitive characteristics examined above: dissemination, relevance, non-falsifiability of beliefs that are definitional of group memberships (Sindzingre 2006b).
-The experiment by Hoff and Pandey (2004), for example, shows the negative effects of the resilience of the caste system in India.
-Individuals belonging to low castes have internalised the belief hold by the other groups.
+These membership norms persist even when confronted with markets, due to the cognitive characteristics examined above: dissemination, relevance, non-falsifiability of beliefs that are definitional of group memberships (Sindzingre 2006b).
+The experiment by Hoff and Pandey (2004), for example, shows the resilience of the caste system in India, and its negative effects.
+Individuals belonging to low castes have internalised the beliefs hold by the other groups33.
 'Internalising' means that beliefs and signals are endogenous: the group defines the membership, the membership defines the group.

-&lt;sup>28 For example, traditional forms of punishment such as supernatural sanctions may be filled by new contents such as political rivalry, etc.
+30 For example, traditional forms of punishment such as supernatural sanctions may be filled by new contents such as political rivalry, etc.